29 Oct 2020

 From retail to resi – a case study

-A recent example of a successful switch from retail space to rental accommodation was achieved by Solomon Investment Partners, a platform providing exclusive UK property investment opportunities, which recently launched Danum House in the centre of Doncaster.
+A recent example of a successful switch from retail space to rental accommodation was achieved by Solomon Investment Partners, a platform providing exclusive UK property investment opportunities which recently launched a project in Doncaster.

 The Art Deco, Grade II-listed building, which used to be a department store, has been given a new lease of life, being transformed into 78 new apartments with roof-mounted solar panels and ‘a super-efficient water heating system’.
 The apartments have already been successfully sold off-plan.